ati-ozgur/RmSAT-CFAR/README.md

 - OpenCVDirectory=D:\OpenCV\
 - OpenCVVersion=310

-You may choose to set this environment variables using windows standard mechanism for [setting environment variables](https://www.java.com/en/download/help/path.xml).
+You may choose to set these environment variables using windows standard mechanism for [setting environment variables](https://www.java.com/en/download/help/path.xml).
-Or you may use provided bat file [vs2015.bat](https://github.com/ati-ozgur/RmSAT-CFAR/blob/master/VS2015.bat).
+Or you may use the provided bat file [vs2015.bat](https://github.com/ati-ozgur/RmSAT-CFAR/blob/master/VS2015.bat).
 You should change VS2015.bat so that these environment variables point to correct paths.

 After these steps, double click VS2015.bat and open Visual Studio.
-You should be able to compile project using Visual Studio 2015.
+You should be able to compile the project using Visual Studio 2015.